 Planning for the First Five Days of Your Keto Diet

+Figuring out what to eat on a keto diet can be challenging.
 During the first three days of your ketogenic diet it’s not uncommon to experience discomfort or distracting ‘carb-cravings’ during an initial period of ‘carbohydrate withdrawal’.
 To combat these feelings, make sure to center your new diet around foods that are rich in fiber and fat, and avoid going long periods without eating.
 Additionally, any attempt to carefully plan your meals (menus and meal times) or avoid unnecessary stress will help you work through these early pain points.

 After those first three days, it’s also not uncommon to experience a sort of “carb-crash”.
 This response can be triggered as your body adjusts from running on glucose to primarily drawing energy from fat and protein.
 Some have even referred to this experience as “keto flu”, and the period can be marked by general feelings of fatigue or irritability.
 To protect against these side effects make sure to stay hydrated and try to maintain healthy levels of potassium.